 apt-cache policy grub-customizer

-If your GRUB changes do not take effect after saving in Grub Customizer, manually regenerate the GRUB configuration:
+If your GRUB changes do not take effect after saving in Grub Customizer, the GRUB configuration may not have regenerated successfully.
+Run update-grub manually to rebuild the boot menu configuration:

 sudo update-grub